-Delta Scholarship - Full tuition, fees, and books Criteria for selection:
+Delta Scholarship - Full tuition, fees, and books

-- A. Graduate from Donnelly College the term proceeding the first semester of the scholarship. - B. Provide official transcripts indicating 3.0 or greater cumulative G.P.A. - C. A letter of recommendation from a teacher or a counselor. - D. Complete the FAFSA and be Pell Grant eligible. - E. Be a Kansas resident.
+- Continuously enrolled from associate degree graduation through baccalaureate program; - Provide official transcripts indicating 3.0 or greater cumulative GPA; - A letter of recommendation from a teacher or a counselor; - Complete the FAFSA and be Pell Grant eligible; - Be a Kansas resident; - Complete scholarship application in last semester of associate program.

-The Delta Scholarship is renewable for 5 semesters towards a bachelor's degree , excluding summer semesters.
+The Delta Scholarship is renewable for five semesters towards a bachelor's degree, excluding summer semesters.

-Catholic High School Grant - \$500/semester of assistance that may be applied to tuition, fees, or books
+Catholic High-School Grant - \$500/semester may be applied to tuition, fees, or books